troverman/conexus/wiki/Multidimensional Token Market.md

 | G 	|   	|
 | H 	|   	|

-## Matrix Assets in a Matrix-field
+## Matrix Assets in a Matrix Field

 ## Value Matrix